kirillinoz/gary-the-snail/README.md

 # Garry the Snail
 ## About
-It visualize your Twitter follower count on your Twitter banner in a creative way.
+It visualizes your Twitter follower count on your Twitter banner in a creative way.
 A snail will move along the road between two signs.
 The snail is representing your follower count and signs are representing the range of followers you specify.
 ## Installation
 * Download the folder
 * Run `npm install`